 We are a preschool that nurtures the natural creativity, curiosity, determination, ambition and sociability of children 1-6 years old through a variety of experiences that marry proven methods such as Reggio Emilia and Montessori, with the play and movement their young minds and bodies crave.

 In the future, the most resilient individuals will be curious, creative and world-minded.
-Children naturally possess this qualities and when they are treated respectfully as individuals, asked their own views and presented with fun learning opportunities, they thrive.
-At Moomin Kindergarten we nurture children to keep these natural qualities and grow a positive mindset that allows them to continue to always want to do, make, learn, play, explore, inquire and reflect, connect with others, take risks and be resilient.
+Children naturally possess this qualities.
+When they are treated respectfully as individuals, asked their own views and presented with fun learning opportunities through doing, moving, acting, and interacting, their learning process is accelerated and they thrive.
+At Moomin Kindergarten we nurture children to keep these natural qualities and grow a positive mindset that allows them to continue to always want to do, make, explore, inquire and reflect, connect with others, take risks and be resilient.
 And did we mention, they learn about sisu too?
 Come join us!

 Do you wish your child to keep its natural sense of wonder, explore, create and flourish into a curious learning individual?
 Join a free morning class, and come experience what a day would be for your child learning with us.